 I obtained my PhD in developmental biology under the mentoring of Eric Theveneau in Toulouse.
 During my PhD, my research focused on the functions of MMPs during epithelial mesenchymal transition (EMT) and cell migration in the chick neural crest.
 Having always been interested in cell migration, I now want to understand the intracellular processes underlying fat body cell motility and identify the environmental signals which control cell migration during development and pathologic events

 I am a biologist with a strong interest in fundamental research and in particular cell and developmental biology.
 I acquired my Masters in Molecular Biology and Biomedicine at the University of Crete, working on transcriptional regulation of Hey, a Notch target gene.
 I then joined the Campbell lab at the University of Sheffield as a research assistant where I studied collective cell migration in the developing Drosophila embryo.
 As a PhD student in the Franz lab I’m now studying the roles of fat body cells in two highly correlated phenomena, cancer and wound healing.

 I am a graduate student in MSc Biomedical science at UCL currently completing my Masters research project in the Franz lab.

 I’m a 3rd year Medical Student at UCL currently intercalating a degree in Physiology which I hope will help me to develop a deeper understanding of biological processes and their links to health.
 This year I am looking forward to getting my first experience of research doing a project studying the regulation of actin in the migration of Fat Body Cells in Anna’s Lab.

 This could be you!

-Are you interested in joining our lab?
-If so, please contact Anna Franz directly (along with your CV and cover letter describing your research interests).
+If you're interested in joining as a postdoc, please contact Anna Franz directly (along with your CV and cover letter describing your research interests).

 Previous lab members